AverageHoarder/mkvpropr/README.md

 `en, de en1 enc, - - - -`<br>
 This keeps the subtitle tracks unchanged.<br>

-You can also only skip individual tracks like this (to for example keep commentary track names that often contain unique information):<br>
 `en, de en1 -, enf en1 ensd -`<br>
+You can also only skip individual tracks like this, which is useful to keep commentary track names that often contain unique information.<br>

 ## Special inputs
 While the script is running and prompts the user for input, a few special options/inputs are available.